JaeyoungShin/hybrid-BCI/README.md

 Shin, Jaeyoung, et al. "Open Access Dataset for EEG+ NIRS Single-Trial Classification."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering (2016), DOI: 10.1109/TNSRE.2016.2628057.

 # Basic Data Structures of the BBCI Toolbox
-(This document is from https://github.com/bbci/bbci_public/blob/master/doc/ToolboxData.markdown)
+This document is from https://github.com/bbci/bbci_public/blob/master/doc/ToolboxData.markdown and partly modified.

 ## Table of Contents